 - Winner of the Religious Studies Post Graduate Essay Prize.

-- I was interviewed about this paper on Believing Thinkers (video link), and a short, popular-level summary of this paper was published on “The Open Table” (blog link).
+- I was interviewed about this paper (here) and a popular-level summary is (here).

 (2) Salvaging Pascal’s Wager (with Andy Rogers).
 (2019).
 Philosophia Christi.
 21(1): 59–84.